Cyprus in the Eurovision Song Contest 2009: Final

 The final took place on 7 February 2009.
 Ten entries competed and the winner, "Firefly" performed by Christina Metaxa, was selected exclusively by a public televote.
 In addition to the performances of the competing entries, the show featured a guest performance by 2007 Greek Eurovision entrant Sarbel.

 Promotion

 Christina Metaxa made several appearances across Europe to specifically promote "Firefly" as the Cypriot Eurovision entry.
-On 12 March, Metaxa performed "Firefly" during the Greek Eurovision national final Ellinikós Telikós 2009.
+On 12 March 2009, Metaxa performed "Firefly" during the Greek Eurovision national final Ellinikós Telikós 2009.
 On 18 April, Metaxa performed during the Eurovision in Concert event which was held at the Amsterdam Marcanti venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal.
 On 17 April, Metaxa performed during the UK Eurovision Preview Party, which was held in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
-Christina Metaxa also took part in promotional activities in Ukraine between 21 and 24 April which included several television and radio appearances.
+Metaxa also took part in promotional activities in Ukraine between 21 and 24 April which included several television and radio appearances.